 An application for approval is to be made to Council's Environmental Health Unit along with the relevant form, fee and plans.
-The relevant new application form is to be completed in its entirety including submitting all relevant information required on the form.
+The relevant form is to be completed in its entirety including submitting all relevant information required on the form.

 Step 2: Plan Assessment and Approval

 Council's Environmental Health Unit will assess the application against the relevant requirements of the Local Law No. 1 (Administration) 2011, Subordinate Local Law No. 1.8 (Caravan Parks) 2011 and any relevant Council Policies.
 If additional information is required, an Environmental Health Officer will contact you to discuss further.
 An initial assessment of your application will be made to see if your activity is suitable to progress to the next stage of application, for which you will be notified in writing and invoiced for the applicable annual licence fee.